jenskaalen/SimpleMIM/README.md

 Target: The name of the target-attribute.
 Csentry-attribute for export and mventry for import.

 ### Plans for the future ###
-* Supporting multiple lines of python logic
+* Supporting multiple lines of python logic.
-* Loading entire script files of python to have at your beck and call
+* Loading entire script files of python to have at your beck and call.
-* Simple, non-python, configurable string manipulation for performance reasons
+* Simple, non-python, configurable string manipulation for performance reasons.
-* Overhaul of term usage
+* Overhaul of term usage.
-* Setting ReferenceDn property of csentries (for AD MAs)
+* Setting ReferenceDn property of csentries (for AD MAs).

 ### Contact ###